Peripatoides indigo: Description

 The Peripatoides indigo can grow up to 9 cm long, and it has a deep blue/purple coloured velvety appearance - hence the common name of this group.
 This is due to the many tiny papillae present on their skin surface, which also have fine bristles.
 Its head bears two large antennae, and also a set of small oral papillae which secrete jets of a paralytic slime used in stalking and hunting prey.
 It has 15 pairs of short legs, which have a hook-shaped claw at the end.
 This genus also all have a hydrostatic skeleton, a muscular body filled with fluid similar to annelids, but also a chitinous exoskeleton, like the arthropods.
 Therefore, as the P. indigo continually grows, it must undergo ecydysis (moulting) every few weeks to enable this.
-The many legs walking in co-ordination together can over a distance of 200mm in about a minute, slow in comparison to species elsewhere The velvet worms have simple eyes, however it is primarily just for detecting light rather than detailed sight - this is mainly used to determine whether it is night or day, enabling it to come out at night to avoid desiccation P. indigo breathes through small pores in the side, called spiracles.
+The many legs walking in co-ordination together can cover a distance of 200mm in about a minute, slow in comparison to species elsewhere The velvet worms have simple eyes, however it is primarily just for detecting light rather than detailed sight - this is mainly used to determine whether it is night or day, enabling it to come out at night to avoid desiccation P. indigo breathes through small pores in the side, called spiracles.
 These spiracles are usually able to be opened and closed in response to the environment both inside and outside the organism, but in the P. indigo this is not the case.
 The spiracles are permanently open, therefore desiccation (drying out) is an issue – hence the P. indigo chooses damp, humid habitats underneath rocks and rotting logs.